spicy-labs/studio-toolbar-plus/README.md

 ## 🚀 Installation (Cape Not Included)

-1. Donwload the latest version zip from [Release](https://github.com/spicy-labs/studio-toolbar-plus/releases/) and unzip the extension
+1. Download the latest version zip from [Release](https://github.com/spicy-labs/studio-toolbar-plus/releases/) and unzip the extension

 2. Open Chrome and navigate to `chrome://extensions/`